 The best co-branded card

-If you want a credit card with hotel branding on it, there's only one choice in Canada: the Marriott Bonvoy American Express Card.
-The card offers competitive rewards, earning you 5 points per $1 on your Marriott Bonvoy stays and 2 points per $1 on all your other purchases.
-Plus, you’ll get hotel-specific perks like an annual free night certificate, automatic Marriott Bonvoy Silver Elite status, and 15 Elite night credits.
+There's only one choice for a hotel-branded credit card in Canada: the Marriott Bonvoy American Express Card.
+This card offers competitive rewards, earning you 5 points per $1 on your Marriott Bonvoy stays and 2 points per $1 on all your other purchases.
+Plus, you'll get hotel-specific perks like an annual free night certificate, automatic Marriott Bonvoy Silver Elite status, and 15 Elite night credits.
 High spenders will also get their Marriott status upgraded to Gold.

 Pros: